 A minimally invasive catheter procedure might be used to replace certain heart valves.
 For example, a catheter procedure might be performed to insert a replacement valve into a biological replacement valve in the heart that is no longer working properly.

 After the procedure

 After your heart valve surgery, you'll generally spend a day or more in the intensive care unit (ICU).
-You'll be given fluids and medications through intravenous (IV) lines.
-Other tubes will drain urine from your bladder and fluid and blood from your chest.
+You'll receive fluids and medications through an IV.
+Other tubes drain urine from the bladder and fluid and blood from the chest.
 You might be given oxygen through a mask or nasal prongs in your nose.

-After you complete your stay in the ICU, you'll be moved to a progressive care unit for several days.
-The time you spend in the ICU and hospital will depend on your condition and surgery.
+After you complete your stay in the ICU, you'll likely be moved to another hospital room for several days.
+How long you'll stay in the hospital depends on your condition and surgery.